Acronity/docker-images/README.md

-# pelican-eggs
+# docker-images
-Pelican eggs for services people won't make eggs for
+Docker images custom-made for our deployment